Group of "Strategic Communication II"

 Team of Strategic Communication II

-The team of Strategic Communication II, headed by Ass.-Prof. Helena Stehle, focuses on the intentional and non-intentional communication in, by, and between organizations, as well as on the perception and effects of such communication.
+The team of Strategic Communication II, headed by Prof. Dr. Helena Stehle, focuses on the intentional and non-intentional communication in, by, and between organizations, as well as on the perception and effects of such communication.
 The following areas are explored both theoretically and empirically:

 Strategic communication as an organizational function